trozware/troznet/content/post/2020/swiftui_mac_big_sur.md

 #### Self

 Do a search for "self." and get rid of them all.
 Your code will be much cleaner and easier to read and SwiftUI now understands what you mean.
+If you want to read more details about this change, check out [swift-evolution proposal SE-0269][11].

 #### Navigation Titles